This atmospheric former farm is the perfect place to stay when hiking in Jotunheimen or on a Sognefjellet road trip.

 In keeping with the atmosphere of the accommodation, there are no TVs.
 Also, the Wi-Fi signal didn’t reach as far as my room, although it was perfectly fine in the main building.

 Inside the main building either side of the reception are a couple of rooms serving as the restaurant and guest lounges.
+They are decorated in a traditional style

 The included breakfast buffet is surprisingly lavish for the number of guests.
 Three different kinds of salmon!
 A pot of coffee was made fresh for each guest and served at the table.